phetsims/natural-selection/doc/model.md

 bunnies whose fur color does not match their environment.
 If the population of favored bunnies is small (less than 6) and there are non-favored bunnies to eat, then the favored bunnies will be ignored.

-In pseudo code, here's the algorithm for calculating the percentages of brown and white bunnies to eat†:
+In pseudocode†, here's the algorithm for calculating the percentages of brown and white bunnies to eat:

 ```
 // Wolves